Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Preliminaries

 \section{Preliminaries}

 We begin by outlining the theoretical background required for the construction of bimodular gravity.
-As the framework is centred on the treatment of the cosmological constant as an integration constant, it will serve beneficial to first recall how this arises in the different formulations of unimodular gravity.
+Since the framework is centred on deriving the cosmological constant as a Lagrange multiplier, it is helpful to first recall how this arises in the different formulations of unimodular gravity.
 For brevity, we focus on the three versions reviewed extensively in \cite{2015-Bufalo}.
-We then turn to the scalar--tensor bimetric gravity theory of \cite{Clayton_2000, Clayton_2001, Moffat_2003, Magueijo_2003}, which provides the theory to be unimodularised.
-Note that since this work is interested in purely gravitational effects, no additional matter is assumed to exist.
+We then turn to the scalar--tensor bimetric gravity theory of \cite{Clayton_2000, Clayton_2001, Moffat_2003, Magueijo_2003}, for it is the framework subject to unimodularisation in this work.
+Since this work is interested in purely the combined gravitational and biscalar effects, we neglect additional matter fields.